huangchaohung/Group-20/README.md

 3. **Access the Application**:
    Once the container is running, you can access the application API at `http://localhost:5001`.
 Use this URL in a browser or with a tool like Postman to test the endpoints.

-### Notes on Dockerfile Configuration

-- **Virtual Environment**: The Dockerfile creates a virtual environment (`venv`) within the container to manage dependencies.
-- **Environment Path**: The path to the virtual environment is set in the `ENV` statement to ensure that Python uses it by default.
-- **Port Exposure**: Port `5001` is exposed for the API, which should match the port in your code.
-- **Command**: The container runs `main.py` as the entry point, starting the application when the container is launched.

 ## API Documentation

 The API serves as the interface to retrieve predictions for customer engagement based on demographic and marketing data.
 Below is a summary of the primary endpoints: